finos/common-domain-model/documentation/source/cdm-overview.rst

 The ISDA CDM distribution comprises three main sets of components:

 * **Model definition**, which corresponds to the model as expressed in the Rosetta DSL and contained into a set of *.rosetta* files organised as *namespaces*.
-The primary dimensions of the model are listed below and further described in the `Common Domain Model Section <documentation.html>`_ of the documentation.
+The primary dimensions of the model are listed below and further described in the `Common Domain Model Section`_ of the documentation.

   * Product
   * Event